-- 1. ALL multiple-choice questions used in summative tests must comply with the 30 item writing guidelines developed by Haladyna & Downing (1989) attached. - 2.
-Additional MCQ questions must be added to item banks each year. - 3.
-New questions are reviewed by Assessment Group and External Examiner before being used in a summative examination.
+All multiple-choice questions used in summative tests must comply with the 30 item writing guidelines developed by Haladyna & Downing (1989) overleaf.

+Additional MCQ questions must be added to item banks each year.

+New questions are reviewed by the Assessment Group and External Examiner before being used in a summative examination.